Zehir/godot-hexagon-tile-map-layer/addons/hexagon_tilemaplayer/README.md

 Set of tools to use hexagon based tilemap in Godot with A\* pathfinding and cube coordinates system.

+Require Godot 4.4+, for 4.3+ use version 1.0.1 or earlier

 ## Features

 - A\* pathfinding support